vorant94/vorant94.github.io/packages/blog/src/content/posts/typescript-monorepos-are-a-mess.md

 A little bit of terminology to have a common ground:

 - **code-base** - all the different code that ends up being a single complete application / website / game / product
-- **project** - a distinct part of a code-base, that on its own doesn't have a value, but is mean to be combined together with a couple of other projects to sum up to code-base
+- **project** - a distinct part of a code-base, that on its own doesn't have a value, but is meant to be combined together with a couple of other projects to sum up to a complete code-base

 Now about monorepos.
 Any library or framework's "Quick Start" guide by default suggests that you code-base is only one project.
 From the documentation perspective it is a correct approach to avoid diving into all the possible code-base structures a user can have.
 But from the reality point of view it is rarely the case.